EdTeKLA/IndigenousLanguages_Corpora/PlainsCree/README.md

 # Bag of Words (BoW)

 Due to copyright, some files will be BoW.
-Any filenames ending in \_bow represents a file in bag of words format (BoW).
+Any filenames containing \_bow represents a file in bag of words format (BoW).

 These files denote the words that occur in the text followed by their count, one per line. ex. cat 5

+All such files will have the below license.

 # License BoW